archmagos-dominus/bulk-file-renamer/README.md

 # bulk-file-renamer
 Python script useful for renaming a huge amount of files.
+Made specifically in order to rename files for Mima bot's usage.
+Better alternatives are availible for more gneralised cases.